EricssonResearch/coap-actuators/draft-mattsson-core-coap-attacks.md

 11.3 of [RFC7252] (but the requirements are a bit soft).

 An amplification attack using a single response is illustrated in {{ampsingle}}.
-If the response is a times larger than the request, the amplification factor is a.
+If the response is c times larger than the request, the amplification factor is c.

 ~~~~
 Client   Foe   Server